HanaATawfik/CODSOFT/READMEMovie Recommendation System.md

-Sure, here's a README file for your GitHub repository that explains your code and its usage:

----

 # Movie Recommendation System

 This repository contains code for building a movie recommendation system based on genre similarity using Python and scikit-learn.